-Inspired by Marianne Schnall’s widely circulated article, “2018 Will Be the Year of Women,” What Will It Take and Intentional Media will be launching Year of Women, a year-long integrated digital, media and event campaign that will facilitate the critical conversations, connections, and actions needed to elevate women in business, politics, media and finance.
+What Will It Take is launching a year-long integrated digital, media and event campaign that will facilitate the critical conversations, connections, and actions needed to elevate women in business, politics, media and finance.

 More details on these events coming soon!
 Sign up for our newsletter to receive updates and information about them as they become available.